flyingdoog/DMGC/README.md

 # DMGC
-This is an Tensorflow implementation of the paper: Deep Multi-Graph Clustering via Attentive Cross-Graph Association
+This is a Tensorflow implementation of the paper: Deep Multi-Graph Clustering via Attentive Cross-Graph Association

 WSDM 2020